 Shawarma may literally be one of the first dishes Zee and I fell in love with as children.
 We practically grew up eating it while living in a city in the Middle East when we were kids.
 That’s how our love for shawarma began, and we’re still going strong with it!

 This chicken shawarma with garlic sauce rice bowl is everything you’ll need after a long, exhausting day.
-All the ingredients come together so well in this recipe.
+All the ingredients come together so well in this recipe making it a super yum weeknight meal.

 The best part?
 It’s all cooked in one pot!
-Because of this, there’s just so much more flavor in this dish because the rice absorbs all the chicken-y goodness.
-How awesome is a one-pot, super-flavorful meal?
+Because of this, there’s just so much more flavor in this chicken and rice dish because the rice absorbs all the chicken-y goodness.
+How awesome is a super-flavorful one-pot meal?

 This is one of the best chicken rice bowls I’ve ever had, and I really hope you fall in love with it too 😊.

-INGREDIENTS & SUBSTITUTIONS FOR CHICKEN SHAWARMA WITH GARLIC SAUCE RICE BOWL
+INGREDIENTS & SUBSTITUTIONS FOR ONE POT CHICKEN SHAWARMA RICE RECIPE WITH GARLIC SAUCE

 For exact ingredient measurements, please scroll down to the Recipe Card.